These common obstacles can hurt a woman's ability to properly manage her legacy.

 Women are increasingly taking control of family finances.
-New research from RBC Wealth Management found that 98 percent of women are joint or sole decision-makers for family banking, while 84 percent take joint or full responsibility for family investments.
+Research from RBC Wealth Management found that 98 percent of women are joint or sole decision-makers for family banking, while 84 percent take joint or full responsibility for family investments.

-That trend is only going to strengthen: Over the next several decades, an estimated $40 trillion in wealth is expected to be passed down to the next generation in the United States.
+That trend is only going to strengthen: over the next several decades, an estimated $40 trillion in wealth is expected to be passed down to the next generation in the U.S.

 Here are four obstacles they may run into:

-Angie O'Leary, head of wealth planning at RBC Wealth Management in Minneapolis, recommends couples put together a "survivor's plan" well before it is needed, particularly if the woman is expected to outlive her spouse by several years.
+Angie O’Leary, head of Wealth Planning at RBC Wealth Management–U.S., recommends couples put together a “survivor’s plan” well before it is needed, particularly if the woman is expected to outlive her spouse by several years.

 “A lot of the wealth that transfers to a surviving spouse goes to the woman,” O’Leary says.
 “What’s important is that couples have thought through that and the woman has some sort of preparation for that scenario.”